27 Highly Readable Books to Jumpstart Your Reading Habit

 The word Dystopia written on paper

-Dystopian books can often feel bleak, but they tend to be stories of rebellion and social consciousness; people taking matters into their own hands to right wrongs and fight oppression.
+Dystopian books can often feel bleak, but they tend to be stories of rebellion and social justice; people taking matters into their own hands to right wrongs and fight oppression.

 Despite dark overtones, many have an oddly hopeful note.
 They’re sure to have you contemplating the future (and the present), society, and your place in the world.